DevMountain/ContinuumOld/README.md

 1. Add a new `PostController` class file.
 2. Add a `sharedController` singleton property.
-3. Add a `posts` property.
+3. Add a `posts` property initialized as an empty array.
-4. Add an `addComment(toPost: ...)` function that takes a `text` parameter as a `String`, and a `Post` parameter.
+4. Add an `addComment` function that takes a `text` parameter as a `String`, and a `Post` parameter.
 This should return a Comment object in a completion closure.
+* _For now this function will only initialize a new comment and append it to the given post's comments array._
 5. Add a `createPostWith(image: ...)` function that takes an image parameter as a `UIImage` and a caption as a `String`.
 This should return a Post object in a completion closure.
 6. Implement the `createPostWith(image: ...)` function to initialize a `Post` with the image and a `Comment` with the caption text.

-Note: use the `addComment(toPost: ...)` function you just created to call the appropriate `Comment` initializer and adds the comment to the appropriate post.
+_Note: These CRUD functions will only work locally right now.
+We will integrate Cloudkit further along in the project_

 ### Wire Up Views